- WalkMe meets the most extensive compliance standards

 - WalkMe's platform and infrastructure undergo routine pen-tests and are monitored continuously by dedicated teams

 - WalkMe complies with GDPR as a data processor and CCPA as a Service Provider in the provision of Walkme’s services to its customers and can make its Data Processing Addendum (DPA) available for execution

 An Industry Standard

 WalkMe is the digital adoption pioneer.
-Founded in 2011, WalkMe’s Digital Adoption Platform (DAP) is used by more than one thousand companies worldwide, spanning all industries, platforms and sizes, including 20% of Fortune 500 companies (in the cybersecurity, healthcare and financial sectors).
+Founded in 2011, WalkMe’s Digital Adoption Platform (DAP) is used by nearly two thousand companies worldwide, spanning all industries, platforms and sizes, including 30% of Fortune 500 companies in the cybersecurity, healthcare and financial sectors).